ligato/docs/docs/plugins/kvs-plugin.md

 The KVScheduler plugin provides transaction-based configuration processing based on a generic mechanism for dependency resolution between different configuration items.
 KVScheduler is a core component around which all VPP and Linux configurator (plugin) have been built.

+More Detail: [KVScheduler Discussion in the Developer Guide][kvs-dev-guide]

 ### Motivation

 The KVScheduler addresses several challenges encountered in the original vpp-agent design, which became apparent as the variety and complexity of different configuration items increased.